omarreis/vsop2013/gravityIntegration/README.md

      goto to next i

 This is called *Euler* method.
 It may look ok, but with elliptical or parabolic orbits, speeds are systematically off the mark which results in continuous drift from actual values.
+Total energy grows with time, since planet orbits get larger.
+Energy conservation is violated.

 A better calculation method is the so called *leapfrog* integration.
 It also starts with P0 ( position at time T0 ), but uses V1/2 (speed at time DT/2) instead of V0.
-V1/2 is much better estimate of mean speed in T0->T1 interval than V0, and leapfrog integration results are better than Euler's.
+V1/2 is a better estimate of mean speed in T0->T1 interval than V0, and leapfrog integration results are much better than Euler's.

 Note that there are even better integration methods, but leapfrog is so simple and elegant.   :)